Communication between the client and the server ¶

 Remote Procedure Calls ¶

-A function 'a -> 'b Lwt.t can be wrapped on the server by Eliom_pervasives.server_function.
+A function 'a -> 'b Lwt.t can be wrapped on the server by Eliom_client.server_function.
 When the result is injected to the client, it appears as a plain function 'a -> 'b Lwt.

 It is necessary to provide an instance of Deriving_Json for the argument type, to safely send the argument from the client to the server.

-Every call to server_function creates a new non-attached POST coservice.
-It is thus advisable to apply it only once and bind it to an identifier, if it is to be used several times.
+Every call to server_function creates a new pathless POST service.
+If you want to use a server function in multiple places, it is thus advisable to only apply server_function once and bind it to an identifier.

-let%server log str = Lwt_io.write_line Lwt_io.stdout str let%server rpc_log = server_function [%derive.json: string] log let%client () = Eliom_client.onload (* NB The service underlying the server_function isn't available on the client before loading the page. *) (fun () -> Lwt.async (fun () -> ~%rpc_log "hello from the client to the server!"))
+let%server log str = Lwt_io.write_line Lwt_io.stdout str let%client log = ~%(Eliom_client.server_function [%derive.json: string] log) let%client () = Eliom_client.onload (* NB The service underlying the server_function isn't available on the client before loading the page. *) (fun () -> Lwt.async (fun () -> log "Hello from the client to the server!"))

-Such services cannot be visited by the browser as web pages.
-You usually want POST coservices for this use case.
-This corresponds to remote function calls, that are typically handled by non-attached POST coservices.
+Such services cannot be visited by the browser as Web pages.
+You usually want POST pathless services for this use case.
+This corresponds to remote function calls, that are typically handled by pathless POST services.